yingweiwo

 Additional Infomation

-Used to treat bacterial infections such as Rocky Mountain spotted fever, typhus fever, tick fevers, Q fever, rickettsialpox and Brill-Zinsser disease.
-May be used to treat infections caused by Chlamydiae spp., B. burgdorferi (Lyme disease), and upper respiratory infections caused by typical (S. pneumoniae, H. influenzae, and M. catarrhalis) and atypical organisms (C. pneumoniae, M. pneumoniae, L. pneumophila).
-May also be used to treat acne.
-Tetracycline may be an alternative drug for people who are allergic to penicillin.
+Used to treat bacterial infections such as Rocky Mountain spotted fever, typhus, tick fever, Q fever, rickettsial pox, and Brill-Zinther's disease.
+It can be used to treat infections caused by Chlamydia spp. and Borrelia burgdorferi (Lyme disease), as well as upper respiratory tract infections caused by typical (Streptococcus pneumoniae, Haemophilus influenzae, and Moraxella catarrhalis) and atypical pathogens (Chlamydia pneumoniae, Mycoplasma pneumoniae, and Legionella pneumophila).
+It can also be used to treat acne.
+Tetracycline may be an alternative for those allergic to penicillin.

 Mechanism of Action

-Tetracycline passively diffuses through porin channels in the bacterial membrane and reversibly binds to the 30S ribosomal subunit, preventing binding of tRNA to the mRNA-ribosome complex, and thus interfering with protein synthesis.
+Tetracycline passively diffuses through porin channels on bacterial membranes and reversibly binds to the 30S ribosomal subunit, preventing tRNA from binding to the mRNA-ribosome complex, thereby interfering with protein synthesis.

-For more Mechanism of Action (Complete) data for TETRACYCLINE (6 total), please visit the HSDB record page.
+For more complete data on the mechanisms of action of tetracyclines (6 in total), please visit the HSDB record page.

-Tetracycline hydrochloride ointment is used in the prophylaxis of minor bacterial skin infections and in the treatment of dermal ulcer. /Tetracycline hydrochloride; NOT included in US product labeling/
+Tetracycline hydrochloride ointment is used for the prevention of minor bacterial skin infections and the treatment of skin ulcers. /Tetracycline Hydrochloride; Not included in the US product label/

-Tetracycline hydrochloride ointment is indicated in the topical treatment of minor skin infections caused by streptococci, staphylococci, and other susceptible organisms. /Tetracycline hydrochloride; Included in US product labeling/
+Tetracycline hydrochloride ointment is indicated for the topical treatment of minor skin infections caused by streptococci, staphylococci, and other susceptible bacteria. /Tetracycline Hydrochloride; Included in the US product label/

-Tetracycline hydrochloride for topical solution is indicated for the topical treatment of acne vulgaris.
-It may be effective in grades II and III acne, which are characterized by inflammatory lesions such as papules and pustules. /Tetracycline hydrochloride; Included in US product labeling/
+Tetracycline hydrochloride topical solution is indicated for the topical treatment of acne vulgaris.
+It may be effective for grade II and III acne, which is characterized by inflammatory lesions such as papules and pustules. /Tetracycline hydrochloride; included in US product labeling/

-For more Therapeutic Uses (Complete) data for TETRACYCLINE (37 total), please visit the HSDB record page.
+For more complete data on the therapeutic uses of tetracyclines (37 in total), please visit the HSDB record page.

 Drug Warnings

-For more Drug Warnings (Complete) data for TETRACYCLINE (31 total), please visit the HSDB record page.
+For more complete data on warnings for tetracyclines (31 in total), please visit the HSDB record page.

 Pharmacodynamics

 Tetracycline is a short-acting antibiotic that inhibits bacterial growth by inhibiting translation.
-It binds to the 30S ribosomal subunit and prevents the amino-acyl tRNA from binding to the A site of the ribosome.
-It also binds to some extent to the 50S ribosomal subunit.
-This binding is reversible in nature.
-Additionally tetracycline may alter the cytoplasmic membrane of bacteria causing leakage of intracellular contents, such as nucleotides, from the cell.
+It binds to the 30S ribosomal subunit, preventing aminoacyl-tRNA from binding to the A site of the ribosome.
+It can also bind to the 50S ribosomal subunit to some extent.
+This binding is inherently reversible.
+Furthermore, tetracycline may alter the bacterial cell membrane, leading to the leakage of intracellular substances such as nucleotides.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.